 5) National Asset Property Management D.A.C.
 (NAPM)

 NAPM was incorporated on 27 January 2010.
-The purpose of NAPM is to take direct ownership of assets if and when required.
+The purpose of NAPM was to take direct ownership of assets if and when required.
+NAPM disposed of its remaining property on 5 July 2024.